Status of glyphosate in the EU

-- Glyphosate is an active substance used in plant protection products to control plants, which means it's a herbicide
+- Glyphosate is an active substance used in PPPs to control plants, which means it's a herbicide

 - Glyphosate is the most frequently used herbicide both worldwide and in the EU and it has been used for several decades

-- Glyphosate has been thoroughly assessed by Member States and the European Food Safety Authority (EFSA) in recent years
+- Glyphosate has been thoroughly assessed by Member States, the European Chemicals Agency (ECHA) and the European Food Safety Authority (EFSA) in recent years

 - Glyphosate-based pesticides are used as herbicides in agriculture, horticulture and in some non-cultivated areas